megalus/django-google-sso/README.md

     ),
 ]
 ```

 5. In [Google Console](https://console.cloud.google.com/apis/credentials) at _Api -> Credentials -> Oauth2 Client_,
    please add **Django-Google-SSO** callback url, using this format: `https://your-domain.com/google_sso/callback/`,
    where `your-domain.com` is the domain you defined in Django Sites Framework.
 For example, if you change your
    Site object domain to `localhost:8000`, then your callback must be `http://localhost:8000/google_sso/callback/`.
+If
+   you don't want to use Sites Framework, or need a different domain, you can use the `GOOGLE_SSO_CALLBACK_DOMAIN`
+   setting to define the callback domain.
+For example `GOOGLE_SSO_CALLBACK_DOMAIN="my-other-domain.com"`.

 6. Run migrations:

 ```shell
 $ python manage.py migrate
 ```